 It doesn't get any more traditional than at this Vieux Carré landmark, founded in 1840.
 The 15 formal dining rooms include the glittering Rex Room, with its motif of crowns, scepters and Mardi Gras memorabilia.
 Oysters Rockefeller originated here in 1889, and the menu hasn't changed much since.
 Expect rich French Creole cuisine and Gulf seafood including tasty fried oysters on buttered toast with foie gras.
 Local gents still wear jackets to dinner, but it's not required.
 Antoine's prints its menu in French, and the staff is more than eager to help.
 Be sure to check out the bread pudding when it comes time to choose dessert.

-While most New Orleans seafood restaurants take a hyper-local approach to fill in the catch of the day, co-owner Tenney Flynn at GW Fin casts a global net.
-Executive chef Michael Nelson carries that same torch, even to the point of working with local spear fisherman to ensure the freshest of Gulf fish.
-The restaurant impresses with quality and variety, including fish caught in waters around the world.
-Chef Nelson's menu changes daily, depending on what's fresh and seasonal, but you might feast on King crab from Alaska, sea scallop crudo with local caviar and Scottish salmon with jalapeno glaze.
+While most New Orleans seafood restaurants take a hyper local approach to filling in the catch of the day, chef-owner Tenney Flynn at GW Fin casts a global net.
+The French Quarter restaurant impresses with quality and variety, including fish caught in waters around the world as well as right here in the Gulf.
+Chef de cuisine Michael Nelson's menu changes daily, depending on what's fresh and seasonal, but you might feast on King crab from Alaska, sea scallop crudo with local caviar and Scottish salmon with jalapeno glaze.
 The philosophy is simple at this upscale establishment: let the seafood's natural flavors shine.
-The wine list shimmers with crisp whites guaranteed to enhance your catch of the day.
+The wine list shimmers with crisp whites guaranteed to enhance the your catch of the day.
+Although not coming out until August, chef Tenney's new book The Deep End of Flavor, written with former Atlanta Journal Constitution Food Editor Susan Puckett, is already blowing up on Amazon.
+Ask about a signed copy.
 Private parties for up to 275 can be accommodated, and a private dining room for 28 offers a swank and intimate setting.

 This former 1700s residence of Jean Baptiste Destrehan was renovated into an intimate series of Victorian dining rooms and bars, complete with the decadent Séance Lounge, supposedly home to a high-spirited spirit.
 A large menu of regional favorites includes a sampler of Crawfish Etouffee, seafood gumbo and jambalaya, pecan-crusted puppy drum fish and wood-grilled barbecue shrimp.
 There are multiple rooms for groups, like the intimate veranda and the balcony overlooking Jackson Square, home to some of the most coveted dining tables in New Orleans.
 The Seance room is a sexy spot that harks back to the days when Muriel's was one of the French Quarter's best bordellos along the Mississippi.